liushuai10000/3D-DenseNet-ChemShift/README.md

 Dependences: requests, pytorch, tensorflow, keras

-Currently we only have scripts to train and test the model.
+Currently we only have scripts for data preprocessing, train and test the model.
+We will add more interfaces to .xyz files later.

 We will upload the trained model and easy-to-use interface to predict the chemical shift given xyz file (under construction).